sozu-proxy/sozu/doc/debugging_strategies.md

 These metrics are closely linked to resource usage, which is tracked by the following:

-* `sozu.slab.count`: number of slots used in the slab allocator.
+* `sozu.slab.entries`: number of slots used in the slab allocator.
 Typically, there's one slot per listener socket, one for the connection to the main process, one for the metrics socket, then one per frontend connection and one per backend connection.
 So the number of connections should always be close to (but lower than) the slab count.
-* `sozu.buffer.count`: number of buffers used in the buffer pool.
+* `sozu.buffer.number`: number of buffers used in the buffer pool.
 Inactive sessions and requests for which we send a default answer (400, 404, 413, 503 HTTP errors) do not use buffers.
 Active HTTP sessions use one buffer (except in pipelining mode), WebSocket sessions use two buffers.
 So the number of buffers should always be lower than the slab count, and lower than the number of connections.